graphops/docs/docs/launchpad/getting-started.md

 Launchpad has a large number of tooling dependencies that will run on your local machine.
 The most important dependency is [Taskfile](https://taskfile.dev).

-Follow the [installation instructions](https://taskfile.dev/installation/) for your environment and install Taskfile before continuing.
+Follow the [installation instructions](https://taskfile.dev/installation/) for your environment and install Taskfile on your local machine before continuing.

 ### 2. Use launchpad-starter for your new infra repo